 Recital Music in the United Kingdom publishes Mark's compositions.
-His orchestral works have been performed by the Philharmonic Orchestra of the Americas, Mato Grosso Chamber Orchestra, Roanoke Symphony Orchestra, and other ensembles.
-He received the 2011 William Strauss Fellowship from the Arts Council of Fairfax County supporting the creation of Shenandoah Suite, a string trio commemorating the 75th anniversary of the founding of Shenandoah National Park.
-He was a winner in the second British International Bass Forum Composition Contest (2002) and the Kappa Gamma Psi composition (1990).
+His orchestral works have been performed by the Philharmonic Orchestra of the Americas, Mato Grosso Chamber Orchestra, Roanoke Symphony Orchestra, Wyoming State Strings Clinic, and other ensembles.
+He received the 2011 William Strauss Fellowship from the Arts Council of Fairfax County.
+The award included a cash prize and supported his creation of a multi-movement sting trio (Shenandoah Suite), commemorating the 75th anniversary of the Shenandoah National Park's founding.
+He won the second British International Bass Forum Composition Contest (2002) and the Kappa Gamma Psi composition (1990).